 Halong Bay or Cat Ba island?

 A growing number of tourists decides to abstain the main bay completely, and head directly to Cat Ba Islands.
 From there you can do plenty of day trips.
 This way you avoid the insane amount of tourists in Halong Bay,.
 You can also enjoy less-visited, but just as alluring Lan Ha Bay instead!
 Or Halong Bay for that matter.
-Looking back, we probably would have done this instead 🙂
+Looking back, we probably would have done this 🙂

 Check out: Accommodation in Cat Ba Island